IgniteUI/igniteui-xplat-docs/doc/en/components/dock-manager-electron.md

 }
 ```

-When a pane is dropped out of window or in another window we remove the `draggedPane` from its current Dock Manager component.
+When a pane is dropped out of its current window, we need to remove the `draggedPane` from its Dock Manager component and update the layout.

 ```ts
 const draggedPane = dockManager.draggedPane as IgcContentPane;